-I'm a software engineer at Samsara, where we are developing an end-to-end networked sensing service that enables including the sensor hardware, embedded software, distributed storage and
+I'm a software engineer at Samsara,

+To do this, we are developing an end-to-end networked sensing platform, including the sensor hardware, embedded software, distributed storage and

-When not building sensor networks, I enjoy running, rock climbing, and backpacking; spouts of reading; photography; and working on cocoa farms.
+When not building sensor networks, I enjoy running, backpacking, reading, photography, and working on cocoa farms.

 Previously, I helped build the Spanner distributed database at Google, where I helped the Spanner team develop Spanner from prototype to core infrastructure service and was the primary engineer behind the Spanner backup and restore service.